6 Possible Reasons Why You Have Irregular Periods

 In this case, irregular periods may be accompanied by:

 6. Nutritional deficiencies

-Nutritional deficiencies also affect the proper functioning of the thyroid and adrenal glands.
+Nutritional deficiencies may also affect the proper functioning of the thyroid and adrenal glands.

 High cortisol levels do not just increase stress, however.
-They also inhibit the activity of many important hormones, including those in charge of sexual activity.
+They may also inhibit the activity of many important hormones, including those in charge of sexual activity.

-Principal image courtesy of wikiHow.com
+Main image courtesy of wikiHow.com.